jonathanjackson-1/insurance_churn_analysis/README.md

 ### Questions
 - Which demographic variables are correlated with high churn?
-- Is high policy cost related to churn?
+- Is high policy cost related to churn rate?

 ### Processes
 #### SQL